Written by – Luke from MIgardener

 1 PART GREEN

-Step 2 – Take the brown and green ingredients and pile them up.
-This is where it becomes crucial to the effectiveness of the compost pile.
-A small pile say 1 foot wide by 1 foot tall will NEVER heat up because there is not enough organic matter to feed the microbes and create a core hot enough.
-The pile must be AT LEAST 3 feet wide by 3 feet tall.
-Also, the pile cannot be something like 5 feet wide and 1 foot tall because that again will NEVER heat up to the point where hot composting begins.
+Pile them up.
+A small pile (ex.
+1’/1′ tall) will NEVER heat up because there is not enough organic matter to feed the microbes and create a core hot enough.
+The pile must be at least 3 feet wide by 3 feet tall.
+Your compost pile must be at least 3 ft tall to generate heat.

-Step 3 – Moisture is critical to help microbes survive.
-They need water just like you and I do, and they need lots of it to keep going.
+Moisture is critical to help microbes survive.
+They need water, and they need lots of it to keep going.
 After piling the ingredients together, you want to wet the compost pile down.
-Soaking the pile is not necessary, but you do want to feel a noticeable wet texture in the center of the pile, almost that of a damp sponge.
+Soaking the pile is not necessary, but you do want to feel a noticeable wet texture in the center, almost that of a damp sponge.

-Step 4 – Flipping a compost pile is vital to ensuring everything composts at the same rate, and also provides food for the microbes that they have not come in contact with.
-It is important to flip the outside in, that way the more composted material is on the outside.
+Flipping is vital to ensuring everything composts at the same rate, and also provides food for the microbes.
+It is essential to flip the outside in.
 A pitchfork also comes in handy when it comes time to flip.
-When you flip the compost pile, you will know if things are working when you see steam even on a warm day.
-This is because a hot compost pile can reach temperatures of up to 180 degrees!
-Flipping should be done once every week or so as soon as the pile decreases by roughly a 1/3 its size.
+When you flip the compost pile, you will know things are working when you see steam even on a warm day.
+A healthy pile can reach temperatures of up to 180 degrees!
+Mix once every week or so as soon as the pile decreases by roughly 1/3 its size.

-Step 5 – After about 3-5 months your compost will cool down and begin to look very black.
-No matter how much water or flipping you do the pile just won’t heat up.
-This means that the pile is done and the compost is finished.
-It is important to cover the compost pile with a tarp, this will ensure that the quality of compost will remain until it is ready to be used on the garden.
+After about 3-5 months, your compost will cool down and begin to look very black.
+No matter how much water or flipping you do, the pile just won’t heat up.
+The compost is finished and ready for use at this point.
+It is crucial to cover the pile with a tarp; this will ensure that the quality is retained until it is ready to be used in the garden.